 Note: Flash Technology wiring diagrams minimum requirements define only recommended for satisfactory equipment operation.
 It is the responsibility of the installer to comply with all applicable electrical codes.
-You can find conduit and other distribution wiring details on electrical installation diagrams provided by Flash Technology or others.
+You can find conduit and other distribution wiring details on electrical installation diagrams provided by Flash Technology others Installation or instructions concerning red light marker fixtures are not part of this manual.
 All installation wiring should have an insulation rating of 600 volts.
-Wiring should be sized to satisfy the load demand of the controller and the power converters.
+Size power service wiring to satisfy the load demand of the red light system (if present) and the power converter(s).
 Read the notes on the installation wiring diagrams supplied both in this manual and with the equipment.